 Around the world, people rely on doctors and hospitals to make them well when they are injured or get sick.
-Unfortunately, doctors and other medical staff occasionally make mistakes which can have serious consequences for patients.
-When these mistakes cause an injury, and are made because a medical professional deviated from accepted norms of practices, it’s referred to as medical malpractice.
+Unfortunately, doctors and other medical staff occasionally make mistakes that can have serious consequences for patients.
+When these mistakes cause injury and are made because a medical professional deviated from accepted norms of practices, it’s referred to as medical malpractice.

 How Common is Medical Malpractice?

 According to a 2016 study, medical errors might be the third leading cause of death in the United States.
 The study suggests that medical errors may kill more people than emphysema and bronchitis, which means that only heart disease and cancer are deadlier.
 The doctors who conducted the study estimate that there are at least 251,454 deaths due to medical errors every year in the United States.
 Even more alarming is their contention that the number could actually be much higher, because home and nursing home deaths aren’t counted in the total.

 Prior to this study, most estimates about the rate of medical error were based on a study from 1999, which estimated that the number of people who died annually was between 44,000 and 98,000.

 Clearly, medical error is a very serious problem.
 However, as we’ve mentioned before, not all medical errors rise to the level of medical malpractice.
 Still, these numbers point to an alarmingly high rate of negative medical outcomes.

 Is Medical Malpractice More or Less Common in Other Countries?